Vinnell Arabia Aircraft Electrical and Avionics Repairman in United States

-Supports, in coordination with the PC manager and Flight Operations Manager, the Downed Aircraft Recovery Team (DART) process and procedure.
+Supports in coordination with the maintenance Manager and Flight Operations Manager the Downed Aircraft Recovery Team (DART) process and procedures.

-*A. Education Level: *High school diploma required; Associates degree preferred.
-Airframe and Power Plant (A&P;) Certification required.
+A. Education Level: High school diploma required; Associates degree preferred.
+Airframe and Power Plant (A&P;) license preferred, FCC license required.
 Military: Successfully completed, and be qualified by the appropriate U.S. Government armed forces aircraft avionics/armament/fire control/ASE maintenance course or civilian equivalent training or Factory training preferred.

-B. Experience: Former Avionics mechanic experience required.
-Former Aviation Quality control preferred.
-8 years’ experience in Army Aviation Operations preferred.
+B. Experience: 6 years Avionics mechanic experience required.
+6 years aviation experience minimum required, Army Aviation Operations preferred.
 Experience within the last 2 years required.

-C. Specific knowledge, skill, and ability requirements: Demonstrated knowledge and experience of rotary wing Aviation operations inclusive of maintenance, Aviation logistics, flight operations and training.
+*C. Specific knowledge, skill, and ability requirements: *Demonstrated knowledge and experience of rotary wing Aviation operations inclusive of maintenance, Aviation logistics, flight operations and training.
 Certificates: Army Aviation Crew Chief certification with rating in AH-6 or MD530 civilian equivalent or OH-58D desired.
-FAA, A&P; certificate or equivalent required.
+FAA, A&P; license preferred, FCC license required.
 Proficient in the use of computer-hosted interactive technical manuals, aircraft maintenance forms, and other aircraft related documentation.
-Demonstrated past performance and experience in overhauling MD530/AH6 or OH58D avionics and electrical equipment types.
+Demonstrated past performance and experience in maintaining MD530/AH6 or OH58D avionics and electrical equipment types or civilian equivalent.
 Army service school instructor or civilian equivalent teaching experience for AH6/MD530 electronics mechanics preferred.
 Ability to communicate both orally and written.
 Ability to effectively deal with people in the supervision of staff and team members.
 Ability to effectively communicate with the customer in a professional and courteous manner.
 Possesses a valid driver’s license.